|

 PR808b

-Here is something new for the mineral or rock collector.
-This is
+Here is something different for the mineral or rock collector.

 Another photo